Tarmac Driveway Cost

 Poor Access

-For example, if a public footpath crosses the driveway, it may be difficult for the contractors to work on it without getting permission to continue.
+For example, if a public footpath crosses the driveway, you may need permission from the Highways Agency and/or your local authority before contractors can work on it.

 Preparation Work & Existing Conditions